The Getty

 • Descriptor Form and Use

-Descriptors are plural nouns, with the singular noun as alternate descriptors.
+Descriptors are plural nouns, with the singular noun as alternate descriptor.
 End users will combine descriptors with other terms (e.g., democratic + Greek + city-states, librarians' + professional associations).
 For further discussion regarding terms, see 3.3 Terms.

-»Living Organisms hierarchy
+»Living Organisms Hierarchy

 • Regarding other hierarchies